Global Vipassana Pagoda: Description

-Ten-day vipassana meditation courses are held free of charge at the Dhamma Pattana meditation center that is part of the Global Vipassana Pagoda complex.
+Ten-day Vipassana Meditation courses are held free of charge at the Dhamma Pattana Meditation center, which is part of the Global Vipassana Pagoda complex.

 Construction history

 Timeline

 Planning for the construction of the Global Vipassana Pagoda began in 1997, while actual building work started in 2000.

 The pagoda consists of three sub-domes.
 The first and largest dome was completed in October 2006 when bone relics of Gotama Buddha were enshrined in the central locking stone of the dome on 29 October 2006, making it the world's largest structure containing relics of the Buddha.
 The relics were originally found in the stupa at Bhattiprolu, Guntur district, Andhra Pradesh, South India.
 They have been donated by the Mahabodhi Society of India and the prime minister of Sri Lanka to be kept at the Global Vipassana Pagoda.
 The second and third domes sit atop the first dome.
 Construction of the third dome was structurally completed on 21 November 2008.

 The Global Vipassana Pagoda complex is an evolving construction.
 A museum depicts the historical life and non-sectarian teaching of Gotama the Buddha.
 The Global Vipassana Pagoda's educational displays communicate the Buddha's teaching of the universal practice of Vipassana as a path towards real happiness.

 The Global Vipassana Pagoda complex consists of the following structures: